lukszy/digit-words/README.md

 # Digit Words

 Simple and small library for converting digits to words.
-Currently only PL language is supported.
+Currently **PL** and **EN** languages are supported.
 Contributors all welcome!

 ### Installation